-Pursuant to Para 14.4 of SEBI Master Circular no. SEBI/HO/IMD/IMDvalid application/transaction to the Unit holders registered e-mail address and/ or mobile number (whether units are held in demat mode or in account statement form).
 2. The holding(s) of the beneficiary account holder for units held in demat mode will be shown in the statement issued by respective Depository Participants (DPs) periodically.
-3. A consolidated account statement (CAS) for each calendar month on or before 15th of the succeeding month shall be sent by email (wherever investor has provided email id) or physical account statement where investor has not provided email id., across the schemes of the mutual
+3. A consolidated account statement (CAS) for each calendar month on or before 12 th of the succeeding month shall be sent by email (wherever investor has provided email id) or physical account statement on or before 15 th of the succeeding month where investor has not provided email id/have opted for delivery via physical mode, across the schemes of the mutual funds, to all the investors in whose folio(s) transaction(s) has/have taken place during the month.
+The same shall be sent by the AMC or by the Agencies appointed by the AMC for non demat unit holders.